pfdubois/BridgeBidding/source/Planning.rst

 To be at the two-level it would be nice if we had at least more points than they do.
 After all, we're contracting to make 8 out of 13 tricks, which is 62% of the tricks.
-While being able to name the strain will help, having less than 50% of the points could be a problem.
+While being able to name the strain will help, having fewer than 50% of the points could be a problem.

 For a game at 3NT we need at least 25 points; for the four-level in a suit, 26 points.
 For a minor game 29 points.
 The six level usually needs 33 total points, and the